Fire and rescue services

 More information:

-Pickpocketing is common in Dushanbe and on international rail services.
+Pickpocketing can occur in Tajikistan, particularly in crowded places and on public transport.
 Travellers may be targeted.

-Women can be subject to verbal and physical harassment.
+Women can be subject to verbal and physical harassment, especially after dark.

 To protect yourself from crime: